Child Care & Guidance

 The study of child development includes the human life span from conception through adolescence.
-An academic background in child development (birth through adolescence) provides a foundation for your professional role in human service and education careers, which demands insightful communication, knowledgeable supervision, and realistic problem solving.
+An academic background in child development (birth through adolescence) provides a foundation for your professional role in human service and education careers, which demands insightful communication, knowledgeable supervision, and realistic problem-solving.

 • Interact one-on-one with highly qualified faculty in small class settings in person and online.

-families in a variety of University and community settings.
+• Acquire first-hand knowledge of child development in action through experiential learning with children and families in a variety of University and community settings.

-• Apply child development knowledge to create healthy,
+• Apply child development knowledge to create healthy, supportive learning and care environments.

-• Be prepared to collaborate with allied professionals in
+• Be prepared to collaborate with allied professionals in government, corporate, education, and social service settings.

-Launching Your Career
+Launching Your Career With a Child Care Associates Degree

+The benefits of an associate degree in early childhood education are clear.
 You're searching for the program that will help you to not just get your dream job, but to be a confident, prepared graduate as you launch your career.
 This degree will prepare you for a variety of employment opportunities, including:

 • Child Advocacy Specialist